STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 This function is called implicitly, when defining a single component package, when the parameters `<PACKAGE_CONFIG>` and `<PACKAGE_DIR>` are given to the library configuration function [`configure_radium_library`](#configure_radium_library).

-This function also allows to define multi-component packages for selective import using the `find_package(packageName [COMPONENTS comp1 comp2 ...]` command when called explicitly with an apropriate `PACKAGE_CONFIG` parameter.
+This function also allows to define multi-component packages for selective import using the `find_package(packageName [COMPONENTS comp1 comp2 ...]` command when called explicitly with an appropriate `PACKAGE_CONFIG` parameter.

 ### Function `radium_exported_resources` {#radium_exported_resources)}